Storm windows installation

 How they’re installed

-If you choose to install storm windows, you’ll have to choose which KIND of storm window you want – interior or exterior.
+If you choose to install these windows, you’ll have to choose which KIND of storm window you want – interior or exterior.
 However, this is kind of a false choice as the construction of your windows will largely dictate which option you are going to have to take.

 Exterior storm windows help boost curb appeal and will enable you to open and close windows at will all throughout the calendar year.
 Interior storm windows are mostly un-noticeable from the outside and are intended more as a seasonal measure.
 While there’s slightly less utilitarian and aesthetic value, they are substantially easier and less costly to install.